The Kensington Runestone

 The Kensington Runestone has been the subject of discussion and controversy since its discovery in 1898 by a Swedish farmer, named Olof Ohman, while clearing land for his farm near Kensington, Minnesota (45* 48' 46.17"N - 95* 40' 01.53").
 Due to inherent skepticism, and the fact that Olof was himself Swedish, many people thought the stone was a forgery.
 This controversy has existed for over 100 years up until this very time.
 Well the controversy is over.
 There is now physical proof that the runestone is authentic and plays a large role in American history.
 The Kensington Runestone, pictured above, is 31 inches high, 16 inches wide, six inches thick and weighs 202 pounds.
 On the face and one side are characters known as "runes", a type of writing used in the Middle Ages only by inhabitants of northwestern Europe, such as the Norwegians, Danes, and Gotland Islanders.

 The information gathered for presentation on this website was gathered using a new technique called Geoglyphology.
 (Google keyword: Geoglyphology).
 The calculations performed on both this website and the Newport Tower website require the use of a special software called "Google Earth".
 Google's software is able to calculate true spherical bearings on a curved surface and then display them correctly on a flat plane.
+The lines depicted in this presentation were first determined using the great circle true bearing, and then the endpoints were connected for simplicity; therefore; the proper curvature is missing.
 This software can be acquired, free of charge, by searching the internet using the keywords "Google Earth".

 The function of Geoglyphology, as it relates to Archeology, is to expand both the search area and the knowledge base available to the Archaeologist.